-2. Keep Toys in a Baskets
+2. Keep their toys in baskets

 One of the key factors of pet-proofing your home is by keeping all your essentials like slippers, socks, and even your favorite cashmere out of your pet’s reach.
 Pets, especially when they’re young, like to chew or scratch.
 Instead, lure your pet by stashing their chewy toys in a box.

-3. Move Breakables Away
+3. Move breakables away

 One whip of your dog’s tail over the coffee table and your favorite glass vase turns into nothing but shards!
 Be on the safe side by moving all your glass pieces and fancy collectibles to a room that your pet doesn’t have access to.
 We suggest you take your pet’s agility into consideration while putting away the breakables.
 Cats are infamous for leaping to heights.
 So, it’s always better to keep all the breakables away from your pet’s reach.

-4. Switch to Organic Cleaners
+4. Switch to organic cleaners

-Here’s something really important for all pet owners: When you use store-bought cleaners to disinfect the floor, your pet’s body might be getting exposed many harmful chemicals, since they love lounging about on the floors!
+Here’s something really important for all pet owners: When you use store-bought cleaners to disinfect the floor, your pet’s body might be getting exposed to many harmful chemicals, since they love lounging about on the floors!
 We suggest, use organic cleaner, or, even better, stir up a DIY cleaner by adding vinegar to water.
 Also, don’t forget to keep all the cleaning items away from your furry friend’s reach!

-5. Skip the Carpet
+5. Skip the carpet